alexiscordova/wedding-site/src/data/travelAndAccommodations.md

 We recommend either carpooling, or utilizing taxis and on-demand car services (Lyft, Uber, etc.) to the venue.
 If you choose to drive, paid parking is available on Fisher Loop, just above the Golden Gate Club, for about $2.00.
 The lot is free after 6pm.

-We have limited rooms reserved at [Inn at the Presidio](http://www.innatthepresidio.com/ "Inn At the Presidio - Boutique Hotel"), a boutique hotel less than a 10-minute walk from the Golden Gate Club.
-To reserve a room, provide group code **882** when you call [(415) 800-7356](tel:4158007356 "Phone number for Inn at the Presidio") or visit their website to make a reservation.
-Reservations will be available until February 15.
+We have limited rooms available at [The Laurel Inn](http://bit.ly/2BHKpAz "The Laurel Inn"), located a short 8-minute drive from the Golden Gate Club.
+Use the promotion code **MARCOR** for a 10% discount.
+Please note: when using the link above, the code should already be added.
+To be sure, click the "modify" link on the right side near where it says "YOUR STAY" and the code should be displayed.

+Rooms at The Inn at the Presidio are now sold out.

 If you are having trouble finding accommodations or need additional help, feel free to [reach out to us](mailto:alexisandkrystle@icloud.com).